ibrahimgeorgefoday/ibrahimgeorgefoday/README.md

 •   Displayed a profound commitment to excellence in the medical field, driving the company’s reputation for quality and credibility
 •   Utilized my graphic Design skills to create visually captivating posters for marketing the company’s products, enhancing their market presence and appeal.

 **Graphic and Web Designer-Freelance	Geo-Graphics and Winners Chapel Media		04/2017 - Current**

-•   Designed and developed responsive websites and print materials providing clients with visually appealing and functional online platforms using latest Technologies like Photoshop, Adobe Illustrator, Canva, WordPress, Tableau and Django.
+•   Designed and developed responsive websites and print materials providing clients with visually appealing and functional online platforms using the latest Technologies like Photoshop, Adobe Illustrator, Canva, WordPress, Tableau, and Django.

 **Researcher and Writer		Research Army		12/2018 - Current**
 •   Proficiently authored an array of Projects and research papers, encompassing various formats such as Poster presentations and technical documentation consistently meeting high-quality standards using SPSS.
 PYTHON, EXCEL, TABLEAU, KOBOCOLLECT and GOOGLE FORM, PowerPoint, and Machine Learning.